willfarrell/docker-ping/README.md

-# ping
+# docker-ping

 ## ENV
-- `HOSTNAME` Server you would liek to continuously ping
+- `HOSTNAME` Server you would like to continuously ping
 - `TIMEOUT` Number of seconds between timeouts

 ## docker-compose.yml